vinaygupta88/Iris_flower_species--prediction/README.md

 # Iris_flower_species- prediction
- On the basis of there features (sepal length,width and petal length,width) predict the Iris flower species that may be (Iris-Setosa , Iris-versicolor, etc).
-By using Machine learnig .)
+ On the basis of there features (sepal length,width and petal length,width) predict the Iris flower species that may be (Iris-Setosa , Iris-versicolor, etc) By using Machine learnig).
+Iris flower classification is a very popular machine learning project.
+The iris dataset contains three classes of flowers, Versicolor, Setosa, Virginica, and each class contains 4 features, ‘Sepal length’, ‘Sepal width’, ‘Petal length’, ‘Petal width’.
+The aim of the iris flower classification is to predict flowers based on their specific features.